-Professor of Communication Sciences and Disorders & Program Director for Speech-Language Pathology
+Professor of Communication Sciences and Disorders, Program Director for Speech-Language Pathology, Department Chair

 Associate Professor of Psychology, Department Chair

 The Thiel College Master of Science in Speech-Language Pathology program strives to prepare graduates to provide quality entry-level speech-language services to a diverse clientele.
 This intensive, accelerated program will provide you with the knowledge and skills to become a highly qualified speech-language pathologist through challenging academic experiences and diverse clinical practicums to thrive as a practicing speech-language pathologist in fifteen months.
 You graduate sooner and accelerate your career faster!